 Once you have your priority list, look at your goals and make sure they align with your priorities.
 If one of your priorities is financial stability, then a goal to travel more might not make sense.
 However, a goal to save money for a specific trip or future travel is still in line with that priority.

-I recently heard that your intention matters much more than your level of discipline when it comes to reaching goals.
+Intention matters much more than discipline when it comes to reaching goals.
 If you have an important reason/priority behind your goal, you’re much more likely to be committed and willing to make changes in order to succeed.

 3 | Refine your action steps.